 While it carries Stefan Janoski’s signature design with its 4-eyelet lace-up closure for optimal fit and one-piece midfoot to heel overlay for extra hold, it’s the well-known Air Max sole with its unconcealed air bubble unit that makes this model distinct.

-- Lacing system comes with flat tonal laces.
+- The lacing system comes with flat tonal laces.
 Spare laces are also included.

 - The breathable woven-mesh tongue is attached to the shoe’s panels for easier slip on/off.